python/devguide/documenting.rst

 Then you can bootstrap your new translation by using our `cookiecutter
 <https://github.com/JulienPalard/python-docs-cookiecutter>`__.

-The important steps looks like this:
+The important steps look like this:

-- Create the github repo (anywhere), with the right hierarchy (using the cookiecutter).
+- Create the GitHub repo (anywhere) with the right hierarchy (using the cookiecutter).
-- Gather people to help you translating, you can't do it alone.
+- Gather people to help you translate.
+You can't do it alone.
 - You can use any tool to translate, as long as you can synchronize with git.
-  Some are using Transifex, some are using only github, or you can choose another way, it's up to you.
+  Some use Transifex, and some use only GitHub.
+You can choose another way if you like; it's up to you.
-- Ensure we updated this page to reflect your work and progress, either via a PR, or by asking on the `translation mailing list <translation_ml_>`_.
+- Ensure we update this page to reflect your work and progress, either via a PR or by asking on the `translation mailing list <translation_ml_>`_.
 - When ``tutorial/``, ``bugs.py`` and ``library/functions``
   are complete, ask on the `translation mailing list <translation_ml_>`_ for your language to be added in the language picker on docs.python.org.